apache/yunikorn-site/src/pages/community/how_to_contribute.md

 A commit will automatically close the PR.
 The JIRA will not be closed automatically.

+## Report a security issue
+YuniKorn community cares deeply about the security and actively support for any security issues as the top priority.
+The community uses its private mailing list (private@yunikorn.apache.org) to discuss and track security related issues.
+If any security issue found, please email to the private mailing list.
+The community will evaluate the severity immediately and provide a plan accordingly.

 ## Still got questions?
 If you’re not sure about something, try to follow the style of the existing codebase.
 Look at whether there are other examples in the code that do a similar thing.